robertschmidt54/AdvancedUnixTutorial/README.md

 sbatch theEndIsNvr.sh
 ```

-This will now run on the cluster, forever taking up resources.
+This will now run on the cluster, forever taking up resources (ok realistically it will only run for 1 hour because that's the time we gave it).
 We can check to see if it is running using the command `squeue`.

-The output is divided into 9 fields: a job ID, a partition, a name, a user, a state, the time it has been running, the number of nodes, and the node list
+The output is divided into 9 fields: a job ID, a partition, a name, a user, a state, the time it has been running, the number of nodes the job is using, and list of said nodes.

 All of your jobs should be running so they will have the R state (the column after your user name).
 If they were queued they would have the PD state for pending.

-If you just want to see your jobs we can pass the -u flag to squeue like this:
+If you just want to see your jobs we can pass the -u flag to `squeue` like this:

 ```
 squeue -u \<NETID\>